An Overview of Club Fitting

 People also believe that the shaft is the engine of the club.
 Forget it; the shaft is an inanimate object.
 The golfer is the engine; the shaft merely transfers the energy.

-One thing I hear all the time is the shaft is all that matters.
+One thing we hear all the time is the shaft is all that matters.
 Just get me the right shaft and my club will work correctly.
-Well I have news for the average golfer, they could have a shaft that matches their DNA but if the head is the wrong loft or has poorly matched centre of gravity they are out of luck.
+Well we have news for the average golfer, they could have a shaft that matches their DNA but if the head is the wrong loft or has poorly matched centre of gravity they are out of luck.
 A good example would be a golfer wanting to reshaft an 8 degree driver.
 So we check their swing out on the launch monitor.
 Launch angle is 6 degrees and ball speed is 110 mph.
 It matters little what kind of shaft you put in that 8 degree driver it will never work for that golfer.
 In this case as in most cases the club head is more important than the shaft.
 Loft, face angle and centre of gravity will almost always take precedence over the characteristics of the shaft.
 Also it is wise to bear in mind that no major manufacturer would deliberately put an ill-suited shaft in their golf clubs.

-People also believe that shafts have a major influence on the dispersion of the golfer's shots.
-I don't know how many times I have heard that a shaft is too soft or has too much torque and is causing me to slice or hook.
+People also believe that shafts have a major influence on the dispersion of the golfer’s shots.
+We don’t know how many times we have heard that a shaft is too soft or has too much torque and is causing me to slice or hook.
 The shaft does have an effect on face angle.
 The more forward bend in the shaft through impact the more the face angle of the club closes.
 In reality the path, angle of attack and face angle through the hitting zone are the culprits.
 The shaft cannot correct path, angle of attack or manipulation of face angle.
-I have watched Jason Zuback hit numerous drives long and straight with a club called the "The Whippy Tempo Master" that has a flex akin to overcooked spaghetti.
+We have watched Jason Zuback hit numerous drives long and straight with a club called the “The Whippy Tempo Master” that has a flex akin to overcooked spaghetti.
 If the shaft were responsible for straightness this would be impossible.
 The shaft is more responsible for trajectory and energy transfer.
 Your local teaching professional can impact your dispersion factor far more than a golf shaft.

 Another point to consider when looking at or testing shafts is do not automatically believe the manufacturers’ published flex for any given shaft.
 They all have different criteria that determine shafts stiffness.
 This is not to say that they are inconsistent.
 In fact the opposite is true.
 The modern golf shaft is very consistent, within one manufacturer’s shafts.